winglang/wing.cloud/docs/stories/wing-cloud-mvp.md

 ## Scope of 1.0

-The focus of v1.0 of Wing Preview is to optimize "time to value".
-In our case, it's the time it takes from sign-up and the creation of a sample Wing Preview app (or from a new commit into this app) to when there are public available endpoints.
+The focus of v1.0 of Wing Cloud is to optimize "time to value".
+In our case, it's the time it takes from sign-up and the creation of a sample Wing Cloud app (or from a new commit into this app) to when there are public available endpoints.

 High-level requirements:

-* Wing Preview 1.0 *should support* Winglang and TypeScript as source languages
+* Wing Cloud 1.0 *should support* Winglang and TypeScript as source languages
-* Wing Preview 1.0 "time to value" (*from sign up to sample app in production running on a cloudlet*) will be under 1 minute.
+* Wing Cloud 1.0 "time to value" (*from sign up to sample app in production running on a cloudlet*) will be under 1 minute.
-* Wing Preview 1.0 *should support* all the resources in the Wing SDK (the `cloud` library).
+* Wing Cloud 1.0 *should support* all the resources in the Wing SDK (the `cloud` library).
-* Wing Preview 1.0 should support all trusted libraries (`@winglibs`)
+* Wing Cloud 1.0 should support all trusted libraries (`@winglibs`)
-* Wing Preview 1.0 *should support* containerized workloads (`cloud.Workload`)
+* Wing Cloud 1.0 *should support* containerized workloads (`cloud.Workload`)
-* Wing Preview 1.0 *should support* accessing endpoints exposed by Wing applications from the outside world using unique URLs allocated for each environment (e.g. `cloud.Website`, `cloud.Api`)
+* Wing Cloud 1.0 *should support* accessing endpoints exposed by Wing applications from the outside world using unique URLs allocated for each environment (e.g. `cloud.Website`, `cloud.Api`)
-* Wing Preview 1.0 *should support* external SSL terminated endpoints with custom domains
+* Wing Cloud 1.0 *should support* external SSL terminated endpoints with custom domains
-* Wing Preview 1.0 should automatically create preview environments for all PRs
+* Wing Cloud 1.0 should automatically create preview environments for all PRs
-* Wing Preview 1.0 *should allow* interacting with all preview and production environments via a Wing Console experience
+* Wing Cloud 1.0 *should allow* interacting with all preview and production environments via a Wing Console experience
-* Wing Preview 1.0 *will only support* a "free tier" (cloudlet platform) designed for prototypes and simple apps.
+* Wing Cloud 1.0 *will only support* a "free tier" (cloudlet platform) designed for prototypes and simple apps.

 ### Out of scope for v1.0

 The following is a list of future capabilities that we plan to implement at a later release:

-* Wing Preview 1.0 *is not required* to support arbitrary AWS/GCP/Azure Terraform resources
+* Wing Cloud 1.0 *is not required* to support arbitrary AWS/GCP/Azure Terraform resources
-* Wing Preview 1.0 *is not required* to support highly-available or highly-scalable applications
+* Wing Cloud 1.0 *is not required* to support highly-available or highly-scalable applications
-* Wing Preview 1.0 *is not required* to support BYOA (bring your own account).
+* Wing Cloud 1.0 *is not required* to support BYOA (bring your own account).
 Supporting this requires implementing the Terraform deployment UX as well as Wing Console in production and those are big features to implement.
-* Wing Preview 1.0 *is not required* to deploy to AWS, GCP or Azure using Terraform
+* Wing Cloud 1.0 *is not required* to deploy to AWS, GCP or Azure using Terraform
-* Wing Preview 1.0 *is not required* to support a paid tier for production deployments
+* Wing Cloud 1.0 *is not required* to support a paid tier for production deployments
-* Wing Preview 1.0 *is not required* to support multiple environments per app (e.g. staging/pre-production)
+* Wing Cloud 1.0 *is not required* to support multiple environments per app (e.g. staging/pre-production)
-* Wing Preview 1.0 *is not required* to support project templates
+* Wing Cloud 1.0 *is not required* to support project templates
-* Wing Preview 1.0 *is not required* to support running tests against production (use `cloud.Function`s for now).
+* Wing Cloud 1.0 *is not required* to support running tests against production (use `cloud.Function`s for now).
-* Wing Preview 1.0 *is not required* to support customization of build process.
+* Wing Cloud 1.0 *is not required* to support customization of build process.
 It's always `npm i && wing compile -t TARGET`
-* Wing Preview 1.0 *is not required* to support publishing/consuming libraries is not handled by Wing Console, but rather just uses standard npm repositories.
+* Wing Cloud 1.0 *is not required* to support publishing/consuming libraries is not handled by Wing Console, but rather just uses standard npm repositories.
-* Wing Preview 1.0 *is not required* to support teams and user management
+* Wing Cloud 1.0 *is not required* to support teams and user management
-* Wing Preview 1.0 *is not required* to warn users when there are missing input values for an environment
+* Wing Cloud 1.0 *is not required* to warn users when there are missing input values for an environment
-* Wing Preview 1.0 *is not required* to send email notifications to users when a preview environment is created or updated
+* Wing Cloud 1.0 *is not required* to send email notifications to users when a preview environment is created or updated
-* Wing Preview 1.0 *is not required* to link errors in the Wing Console and Wing Preview to the source code in GitHub
+* Wing Cloud 1.0 *is not required* to link errors in the Wing Console and Wing Cloud to the source code in GitHub
-* Wing Preview 1.0 *is not required* to support checks
+* Wing Cloud 1.0 *is not required* to support checks
-* Wing Preview 1.0 *is not required* to support cloning a repository from GitHub and install Wing toolchain locally
+* Wing Cloud 1.0 *is not required* to support cloning a repository from GitHub and install Wing toolchain locally
-* Wing Preview 1.0 *is not required* to use REST API for the web app (RPC is okay for now)
+* Wing Cloud 1.0 *is not required* to use REST API for the web app (RPC is okay for now)

 ## Create flow

-Every Wing Preview app is connected to a GitHub repository and associated with an entrypoint within this repository (e.g. `main.w` or `main.ts`).
+Every Wing Cloud app is connected to a GitHub repository and associated with an entrypoint within this repository (e.g. `main.w` or `main.ts`).

 ### Repository